zerdlg/p4dlg/README.md

 * Please look in the /p4dlg/libsample directory for a more examples & samples.

-# Connectors.
+# Connectors
 ## P4Jnl
-### Access all your metadata without being hindered by proprietary hurdles and without any perforce client program or admin program.
+### Access all your metadata without being hindered by proprietary hurdles and without any perforce client or admin program.
+It is our data after all.

+### basics
 A checkpoint is a snapshot, a textual representation of your Perforce DB.
-As records are created, the server outputs the data to an ongoing journal (until truncated).
-Conversely, they can be used to rebuild your database by replaying a checkpoint (or set of journals), or a modified checkpoint (or fragment thereof) to modify existing records (checkpoint surgery).
-In opther words, they can be used to insert, update and delete records.
+As records are created, the server outputs the journal data to an ongoing file (until truncated).
+Conversely, checkpoints and journals (or fragments thereof) can be used to rebuild your database or modified to update existing records (checkpoint surgery).
+In other words, they can be used to insert, update, delete & query records.

 ### A sample journal fragment.
 ```Python